quietly-turning/Lua-For-SM5/_chapter-1/Sprite.md

--- Yes, this "frames" table could be programmatically generated with -- a nested loop but I'm explicitly writing it out here so it's -- easier to see how what it contains for this example.
+-- Yes, this "frames" table could be programmatically generated with -- a nested loop but I'm explicitly writing it out here so it's -- easier to see what it contains for this example.

 local frames = {
 	Down = {